 É forte de compleição; bello homem com as feições de sua mãe, e a corpolencia d'ella; mas de todo avêsso em genio.

-He is strong in build; a handsome man with his mother's features and her physique; but entirely different in genius.
+He is strong in build; a handsome man with his mother's features and her corpulence; but completely unscrupulous in character.

 Na plebe de Vizeu é que elle escolhe amigos e companheiros.

-In the commoners of Vizeu, it is where he chooses his friends and companions.
+It is among the plebeians of Viseu that he chooses his friends and companions.

-Rita censures his unworthy choice, and Simão mocks the genealogies, especially the general Caldeirão who died fried.
+If D. Rita criticizes his unworthy choice, Simão mocks the genealogies, and especially the general Caldeirão who died fried.

 Isto bastou para elle grangear a mal-querença de sua mãe.

-This was enough to earn him his mother's displeasure.
+This was enough for her to earn her mother's dislike.

 O corregedor via as coisas pelos olhos de sua mulher, e tomou parte no desgosto d'ella, e na aversão ao filho.

-The corregidor saw things through his wife's eyes, and took sides in her displeasure and aversion towards the son.
+The corregedor saw things through his wife's eyes and shared her displeasure and aversion towards his son.

 As irmãs temiam-no, tirante Rita, a mais nova, com quem elle brincava puerilmente, e a quem obedecia, se lhe ella pedia, com meiguices de criança, que não andasse com pessoas mecanicas.

-His sisters feared him, with the exception of the youngest, Rita, with whom he played childishly, and to whom he would obey if she asked him, with the sweetness of a child, not to associate with eccentric people.
+The sisters feared him, except for Rita, the youngest, with whom he played childishly, and whom he obeyed if she asked him, with the sweetness of a child, not to hang out with mechanical people.

 Finalisavam as ferias, quando o corregedor teve um grave dissabor.

-The holidays came to an end when the corregidor had a serious displeasure.
+The holidays were ending when the corregedor had a serious setback.

 Um de seus criados tinha ido levar a beber os machos, e por descuido ou proposito deixou quebrar algumas vasilhas que estavam á vez no parapeito do chafariz.

-One of his servants had gone to drink with the men, and through carelessness or intent, he let some vessels break that were on the edge of the fountain.
+One of his servants had gone to water the horses, and by negligence or on purpose, he let some vessels that were on the fountain's ledge break.

 Os donos das vazilhas conjuraram contra o criado, e espancaram-no.

-The owners of the vessels conjured against the servant and beat him.
+The owners of the vessels conspired against the servant and beat him up.

 Simão passava n'esse ensejo; e, armado d'um fueiro que descravou d'um carro, partiu muitas cabeças, e rematou o tragico espectaculo pela farça de quebrar todos os cantaros.

-Simão happened to be passing by; and, armed with an iron bar he had taken from a cart, he broke many heads, and ended the tragic spectacle by breaking all the jars.
+Simão happened to be there; and, armed with a pitchfork that he dislodged from a cart, he cut off many heads and ended the tragic spectacle by the farce of breaking all the jars.

 O povoleu intacto fugira espavorido, que ninguem se atrevia ao filho do corregedor; os feridos, porém, incorporaram-se e foram clamar justiça á porta do magistrado.

-The crowd, intact and frightened, fled, as no one dared to approach the corregidor's son; the injured, however, gathered and went to demand justice at the magistrate's door.
+The unharmed villagers had fled in terror, no one daring to confront the corregedor's son; but the injured ones gathered and went to demand justice at the magistrate's door.

 O corregedor, quando soube o expediente de sua mulher, fingiu-se zangado, e prometteu fazel-o capturar em Coimbra.

-The corregidor, upon learning of his wife's scheme, feigned anger and promised to capture him in Coimbra.
+The corregedor, when he learned of his wife's scheme, pretended to be angry and promised to have his son captured in Coimbra.

-Rita called him brutal in her vengeance, and the magistrate, smoothing over his false sternness, tacitly admitted that he was a brutal and stupid judge.
+However, when D. Rita called him brutal in his vengeance and a stupid judge of a young man, the magistrate relaxed his feigned severity and tacitly admitted that he was a brutal and stupid judge.

 Primeira Parte I.